RamizRzayev/sft4dataops/README.md

-# Automate data testing as part of a CI pipeline
+# Automate data testing as part of a CI/CD pipeline

 ## Project overview